-Interviews: Develop Q&A Scripts and prepare the Energy Committee for interviews.
+Develop Q&A Scripts and prepare municipal staff or volunteers for interviews.

 C. Active Social Media Outreach

 Timeframe: 15 days before to 30 days after the estimated date that the Customer Notification Letter arrives.

 Boost traditional media coverage on social media platforms, with the goal of driving traffic to the dedicated Program page of the Town's website.